Prescriptions

 Repeat Prescriptions

-To order a repeat prescription you can either order online (via the link at the top of this page), complete the paper repeat slip and post it in the box outside the dispensary, or post your repeat slip to us via Royal Mail.
+To order a repeat prescription you can either order online (via the link at the top of this page), through the NHS App, complete the paper repeat slip and post it in the box outside the dispensary, or post your repeat slip to us via Royal Mail.

 You may also request repeat prescriptions in person at the dispensary.